 Big bluestem is considered highly desirable by livestock producers as well as by ecologists.
 The other members of the genus (notably the broomsedges) are weedy and are usually considered undesirable as pasture plants.

-Big bluestem is an excellent forage grass for lifestock, but it should not be grazed shorter than about 6 inches.
+Big bluestem is an excellent forage grass for livestock, but it should not be grazed shorter than about 6 inches.
 It is considered highly desirable both as fodder and for production of hay.

 The genus name, Andropogon, means “man” (andro) and “beard” (pogon) — a reference to the fluffy seed heads that many of its members have — and the common name for this genus is “beard grass.”